-This volume of essays, edited on behalf of the Society by its then-President and current Vice-President, Pat Hudson (Cardiff University), and with the assistance of Rachel Bowen, was published in 2001 to mark the 75th Anniversary of the Economic History Society.
+This volume of essays, edited on behalf of the Society by Pat Hudson (Vice-President of the Society), and with the assistance of Rachel Bowen, was published in 2001 to mark the 75th Anniversary of the Economic History Society.

 NB £2.50 covers postage of up to 5 copies.

 Economic History Society